Antonio7098/elevate-core-api/docs/sprint-plan.md

 - [x] **Sprint 17: Spaced Repetition Service & Tests - Updates**
     Debugged and finalized spaced repetition service tests.
 All tasks checked and outcome confirmed.
 (See `2025-06-02-spaced-repetition-updates.md`)

+- [ ] **Sprint 18: Adding Preferences for AI Generation**
+    Implemented user preferences for AI note and question generation, including new type definitions and endpoint updates.
+Tasks pending.
+(See `s14-adding-preferences-for-generation.md`)

 ---

 *For details and full implementation notes, see the corresponding sprint file in `docs/sprints/`.*